 Updated for summer 2019

-School’s almost out and summer is knocking, which means picnic season is upon us.
-Nothing makes a meal and a memory more than eating al fresco.
-Picnicking is easier than it’s ever been thanks to ever-increasing to-go options at so many restaurants.
+Picnic season is upon us and picnicking is easier than it’s ever been thanks to ever-increasing to-go options at so many restaurants.
+Even better, you can picnic while maintaining proper social distance!
 For days when it’s easiest not to pack a picnic, here are some of our favorite local destinations to dine in nature with excellent takeout options nearby.
 So break out the blanket and sunscreen (hopefully) and enjoy a picnic to go.

 Looking for more kid-friendly restaurants & activities?
-Download our iOS app to learn about what's tasty, kid-friendly, and fun in every neighborhood.
+Download our Seattle’s Child app on Apple Store or Google Play to learn about what’s tasty, kid-friendly, and fun in every neighborhood.

 Just 40 minutes east of Seattle, Rattlesnake Lake is a beautiful spot to visit, offering a four-mile roundtrip hike that goes up the ridge, a flat trail around the lake, and endless places to enjoy a picnic lunch.
 The nearby Riverbend Café, located just after exiting I-90, offers a comprehensive menu of lunch options.
 The house-smoked salmon is not to be missed; it’s available as a Caesar wrap or in a ciabatta roll.
 The generously stuffed, grilled panini sandwiches are also a standout, including a fresh Mediterranean veggie option.
 Place your order on the drive so it will be ready to pick up upon arrival.
 14303 436th Ave.
 S.E., North Bend; 425-888-6600, riverbendcafenorthbend.com